vedaldi/practical-cnn-reg/doc/instructions.md

 * Data only: [practical-cnn-reg-2016a-data-only.tar.gz](http://www.robots.ox.ac.uk/~vgg/share/practical-cnn-reg-2016a-data-only.tar.gz)
 * [Git repository](https://github.com/vedaldi/practical-cnn-reg) (for lab setters and developers)

 After the installation is complete, open and edit the script `exercise1.m` in the MATLAB editor.
 The script contains commented code and a description for all steps of this exercise, for [Part I](#part1) of this document.
 You can cut and paste this code into the MATLAB window to run it, and will need to modify it as you go through the session.
-Other files `exercise2.m`, `exercise3.m`, and `exercise4.m` are given for [Part II](#part2), [III](#part3), and [IV](part4).
+Other files `exercise2.m`, `exercise3.m`, and `exercise4.m` are given for [Part II](#part2) and [III](#part3).

-Each part contains several **Questions** (that require pen and paper) and **Tasks** (that require experimentation or coding) to be answered/completed before proceeding further in the practical.
+Each part contains several **Questions** (that may require pen and paper) and **Tasks** (that require experimentation or coding) to be answered/completed before proceeding further in the practical.

-## Part 1: CNN bludling blocks {#part1}
+## Part 1: CNN building blocks {#part1}

-In this part we will explore two fundamental bulding blocks of CNNs, linear convolution and non-linear activation functions.
-Open `exercise1.m` and run the `setup()` command as explained above.
+In this part we will explore two fundamental building blocks of CNNs, linear convolution and non-linear activation functions.
+Open `exercise1.m` and run up to the `setup()` command, which initializes the MATLAB environment to use MatConvNet.

 ### Part 1.1: convolution {#part1.1}

-A *convolutional neural network* (CNN) is a sequence of linear and non-linear  convolutional operators.
-The most important example of a convolutional operator is *linear convolution*.
+A *convolutional neural network* (CNN) is a sequence of linear and non-linear convolution-like operators.
+The most important example of such operators is *linear convolution*.
 In this part, we will explore linear convolution and see how to use it in MatConvNet.

 #### Part 1.1.1: convolution by a single filter {#part1.1.1}